Actually, College Is Not Worth the Cost 2021

 The 1980s were the peak for college graduates, but the value has been declining.
 The cost of college is so high and the value of a degree so low, the investment is now very risky.

-The Disadvantages of Going to College in Two Words – Student Loans
+The Disadvantage of Going to College in Two Words – Student Loans

 Mindless college cheerleading can set people back in their finances in a way that even stupid decisions like buying a sportscar cannot.
 As John Mulaney jokes, a duffel bag filled with fake cocaine is better than a college degree because at least you get a duffel bag.
 You can sell that duffel bag for money, whereas no one is going to buy your college degree.